antoinevanmuylder/bridgy-lib/POPL24-related/README.md

 ### Mixed face constraints (MCstr)

 In the --cubical case, the `hcomp` primitive is used to modify a term (u0 : A) that contains path variables `i,j,k,...` into a term `hcomp {l} {A} {φ} u u0` that computes more pleasingly.
-Specifically, contrary to `u0`, the latter term is definitionally equal to `u (i1)` when the φ constraint is found satifiable.
+Specifically, contrary to `u0`, the latter term is definitionally equal to `u (i1)` when the φ constraint is found satisfiable.
 The φ face constraint restricts what values `i,j,k,...` can possibly take.
 Since agda --cubical uses a rich path interval structure (De Morgan), specifying such a constraint can simply be done by stating a single equation like
 ```agda